-No button for removing the crown.
-You must remove the screw that secures the lever that is circled below.
-Be careful to pay attention to how it is assembled for proper reassembly.
+We found information that mentioned the caliber 2356 not having a button for removing the crown, which could suggest that you might remove the screw that secures the lever that is circled below.
+If you follow this method, you must careful to pay attention to how it is assembled for proper reassembly.

 This listing needs pics of a better/more complete example.
 Of you have some originals to spare, please post them in the comments below.
 Thank you.